Indian-Algorithmic-Trading-Community/PythonTraderExcelTradeTerminal/README.md

-# Python Trader Excel Based Trade Terminal
+# Python Trader's Excel Based Trade Terminal For Zerodha And Finvasia [For FREE]
-This is the repo of the `Python Trader Excel Based Trade Terminal` **Source Code**
+This is the repo of the FREE `Python Trader's Excel Based Trade Terminal For Zerodha And Finvasia` **Source Code**

 ![Python Trader](PythonTraderGroup.jpeg "[Python Trader](https://t.me/pythontrader)")